How to translate Hestia theme using TranslatePress?

 TranslatePress allows you to connect your site to Google Translate API or DeepL – an advanced machine translation solution (DeepL is available with the pro version of TranslatePress).

-What’s great about this approach is that TranslatePress will do all the heavy lifting on its own, but then you can still step in afterward and fine-tune your translations to make them perfect.
+What’s great about this approach is that TranslatePress will do all the heavy lifting on its own, but you can still step in afterward and fine-tune your translations to perfection.

 With your new language added, you can now proceed to translate Hestia along with all your website content.